REVISED: 04/14/2026

 • College-wide email

-5. Establish Joint Information Center (JIC), if Necessary
+5. Establish Joint Information Center (JIC) if Needed

 • Parham Road Campus: